This article covers some frequently asked questions about the Retention Analysis chart.

 How far out does Return On or After retention go?

 Return On or After retention will extend to the current day.
-The last point in a Return On or After retention chart will show users who have fired the return event on or after a specific day, week, or month, and will check if they fired that event as recently as yesterday.
+The last point in a Return On or After retention chart will show users who have triggered the return event on or after a specific day, week, or month, and will check if they triggered that event as recently as yesterday.

 Why does the denominator in the data points change over time?